-30-year fixed rate mortgage (FRM) rates averaged 3.71% in March 2016.
-This is even with one year earlier when the rate was 3.72%.
-As a result, the buyer purchasing power index (BPPI) figure was 0.00 in March 2016.
-This represents no year-over-year change in mortgage funds available to today’s buyer.
-In turn, the price homebuyers are able to pay using purchase-assist financing remained the same.
+30-year fixed rate mortgage (FRM) rates averaged 3.70% in December 2019.
+This is well below one year earlier when the rate was 4.55%.
+As a result, the buyer purchasing power index (BPPI) figure was +11.4 in December 2019.
+This represents a year-over-year change of 11.4% more mortgage funds available to today’s buyer.
+In turn, the price homebuyers are able to pay using purchase-assist financing is higher.

 Falling interest rates over the 30 years prior to 2013 directly increased mortgage funds available to buyers.
 The excess funding drove sales prices up, to the delight of sellers.
-As interest rates rise over the next 30 years, this trend will work in reverse, flattening future pricing to essentially the rate of consumer inflation.
+As interest rates rise over the coming two-to-three decades, this trend will work in reverse, flattening future pricing to essentially the rate of consumer inflation.

 |Buyer purchasing power index (1-year percent change in available mortgage funds)

 ||Dec 2018||Dec 2017

 Buyer purchasing power is the driving force behind real estate pricing.
 On one side of the table sits the buyer with money; on the other is the seller with a property.
 Between them sits the all-powerful lender.

 Chart 1 displays the Buyer Purchasing Power Index.
 This index measures the year-over-year change in the amount of mortgage money available to a buyer based on average household income.
 It varies based on the interest rate charged for a 30-year fixed rate mortgage (FRM).